transferwise/public-api-postman-collection/connected-apps-flow/README.md

 You cannot fund sandbox payments with real money, you must use our [transfer simulation API](https://transferwise.github.io/api-docs-partners/#simulation-simulate-transfer-processing).

-To monitor the status of the payments you create, listen to the [transfer state change](https://transferwise.github.io/api-docs-partners/#webhook-events-transfer-status-change-event) webhook using a tool like [webhook.site](https://webhook.site/) to listen for the events.
+To monitor the status of the payments you create, listen to the [transfer state change](https://transferwise.github.io/api-docs-partners/#webhook-events-transfer-status-change-event) webhook to listen for events.
 Details on subscribing to webhook events can be found [here](https://transferwise.github.io/api-docs-partners/#application-webhooks).

 ## Making your own payment data